hl-valdemar/BSc-Thesis/report/main.typ

 The remainder of this thesis is structured as follows:

+#note[Check that these titles correctly correspond to their reference.]

-*Section 2: Background and Related Work* provides the theoretical foundations of reinforcement learning and explores existing approaches to handling sparse rewards.
+*@preliminaries: Preliminaries* provides the theoretical foundations of reinforcement learning and explores existing approaches to handling sparse rewards.
 This chapter establishes the mathematical framework and notation used throughout the thesis.

-*Section 3: Theoretical Framework* presents our hypothesis and analytical approach.
+*@theoretical_framework: Theoretical Framework* presents our hypothesis and analytical approach.
 #maybe[We develop the mathematical foundations for comparing GFlowNets and BEN, with particular attention to their theoretical guarantees and limitations.]

-*Section 4: Experimental Design* details our testing methodology, including environment specifications, evaluation metrics, and implementation details.
+*@experimental_design: Experimental Design* details our testing methodology, including environment specifications, evaluation metrics, and implementation details.
 #maybe[This chapter ensures reproducibility and clarity in our experimental approach.]

-*Section 5: Results and Analysis* presents our findings, including both quantitative performance metrics #maybe[and qualitative analysis of learning behaviors].
+*@results_and_analysis: Results and Analysis* presents our findings, including both quantitative performance metrics #maybe[and qualitative analysis of learning behaviors].
 We examine how each algorithm handles the exploration-exploitation trade-off and adapts to varying levels of reward sparsity.

+*@future_research: Future Research* #maybe[...]

-*Section 6: Conclusion* summarizes our findings, discusses their implications for the field, and suggests directions for future research.
+*@conclusion: Conclusion* summarizes our findings, discusses their implications for the field, and suggests directions for future research.

-= Preliminaries
+= Preliminaries <preliminaries>

 #note[
 - Fundamentals of reinforcement learning